ShahazadNIZ/hostel_scrapper/README.md

-# hostel_scrapper
+# hostel_scraper

-A scrapper for a website called houstel.com.
+A scrapper for a website called houstel.pk.
 A fun little project to collect hostels data from this website as i was working on hostelvalley.com.
-This scrapper collects all the essential hostel data for example, name, price location etc, which is available on the site.
+This scraper collects all the essential hostel data for example, name, price location etc, which is available on the site.